-Colts grab tiebreaker in AFC South by beating Titans 34-17
+Colts grab AFC South tiebreaker by beating Titans 34-17

 INJURIES

 Colts cornerback Xavier Rhodes went down on the second play from scrimmage.
 He walked off on his own and was back before the first quarter ended.
+Reich said cornerback Kenny Moore II will have an MRI on his ribs Friday.

-Titans center Ben Jones hurt a knee but returned.
-Titans left guard Rodger Saffold limped to the sideline late in the second quarter with an injured ankle, but he returned.
+Tennessee center Ben Jones hurt a knee but returned.
+Titans left guard Rodger Saffold limped to the sideline late in the second quarter with an injured ankle, but he also returned.
 Defensive lineman Larrell Murchison hurt his back.

 UP NEXT